Best practices: Cluster policies

 If you find workloads that don’t work well with existing policies, it’s often better to create new policies specifically targeted at those workloads instead of expanding existing policies.

-To help users create clusters using these policies, it can help to create policies tuned for specific use cases.
+To help users create compute using these policies, it can help to create policies tuned for specific use cases.
 Assign descriptive names to these policies to help users identify them.
 For example, if workloads will be querying a data source that supports predicate pushdown, a best practice is to build a specific policy that enforces autoscaling with a low or zero worker minimum.
 This policy will ensure that cloud provider and Databricks costs don’t unnecessarily grow while waiting for the data source to compute the pushed down components of the query.

 1. Create a policy that enforces use case-specific best practices.
 This example defines a policy that has a fixed value of 0 for the minimum number of workers.
-This policy also enforces that the cluster will autoscale, satisfying the predicate pushdown example’s best practice.
+This policy also enforces that the compute will autoscale, satisfying the predicate pushdown example’s best practice.

 {"autoscale.min_workers": { "type": "fixed", "value": "0", "hidden": false }}